TerryPan2259/core-periphery-detection/docs/FAQ/Failed_to_install.rst

 cpalgorithm is not compatible with Conda
 ========================================

-Installing packages via pip may destroys `Conda <https://conda.io/docs/index.html>`_.
+Installing packages via pip may destroy `Conda <https://conda.io/docs/index.html>`_.
 Consider installing the package from source.
 See :ref:`install_from_source`.